| Crates.io | p-test |

 parameterized tests easier.

-Suppose that you have a function.
+Suppose that you have a function you want to test.

 fn sum(a: i32, b: i32) -> i32 {